[[caption-width-right:350:Too bad this is all staged. [[spoiler:In fact, Truman is crying ''because'' itís fake.]]]]

 * ''"[[WasItAllALie Was nothing real]]?"''

 * Sylvia gets forcibly removed from the studio after giving Truman the only genuinely romantic moment he's ever had.
 The actor taking her tries to smooth it over (in vain) by telling Truman she's schizophrenic, and "brings all her boyfriends here."
-Geez, rip the guy's heart out, why don't you?
+Truman's face says it all - geez, rip the guy's heart out, why don't you?

 -->'''Sylvia:''' Get out of here!
 Come find me!